aws-samples/aws-health-events-insight/README.md

     3. Select deployment targets (Deploy to OU or deploy to organization).
     4. Select regions to deploy.
     5. Submit.

+**Note: You MUST create complete Child Account Setup for each Region for which you want to receive AWS Health events.
+To receive global events, you must create Child Account Setup for the US East (N. Virginia) Region and US West (Oregon) Region as backup Region if needed.**

 3. **Setup QuickSight data refresh interval** By default Amazon QuickSight dataset will refresh every hour. you can edit this schedule to meet your need.